Bohn Aluminum and Brass Corporation

 Bohn Aluminum and Brass Corporation was a manufacturing company based in Detroit, Michigan and formed in 1924 from the merger of the General Aluminium and Brass Company and the C.B.
 Bohn Foundry Company.
 It produced a series of notable advertisements depicting applications of its product in futuristic environments.
-It merged into Universal American in 1963.
+It merged into Universal American Corporation in 1963.
 Universal American merged into Gulf and Western Industries in 1966.
+Gulf and Western later sold Bohn to the Wickes Companies.
+Wickes sold Bohn Aluminum and Brass to Norsk Hydro and its Heat Transfer Group division (which included Bohn Heat Transfer) to the Heatcraft subsidiary of Lennox International.